Johnny Tame

-Uwe Reuß (born 3 March 1947, Friedberg/Hessen, † March 2022 Hamburg), known as Johnny Tame, was a German singer-songwriter and guitarist.
+Uwe Reuß (born 3 March 1947, Friedberg/Hessen, died March 2022 Hamburg), known as Johnny Tame, was a German singer-songwriter and guitarist.
 He started his musical career in the early 1960s and gained remarkable national and international success as soloist as well as member of different bands.
 His longtime cooperation and partnership with famous German rock singer Peter Maffay kept raising his popularity which he would campaign for social and humanitarian activities.
 Due to health problems he retired from the music business in 1989.

 Tame was married and lived in Hamburg, Germany, until his passing March 2022.

 Musical career

 Tame started his musical career in the early 1960s yet under his common name, Uwe Reuß.
 He performed as bassist, guitarist and singer in different German bands such as The Rascals (not to be mixed up with US-American Pop-Band The Rascals), The Gigolos and The Delegates.
 In 1964 he decided to make a living as a professional and gained attention in numerous Galas und TV-Shows, also in foreign German-speaking countries.
 Since 1967 he carried on using a pseudonym, Johnny Tame, and reached his biggest international success with his song "Sand in my Shoes".
 Tame played numerous festivals and was German representative at the Maltese Song-Festival "OSCAR" in 1968 where he finished third.
 The same year he contributed as singer on two songs of a Perry Rhodan movie using the pseudonym Sherman Space.

 By entering the 1970s international concert, TV and radio shows in United States, Portugal, Belgium and Scandinavia increased.
 Tame formed the Johnny Tame's Time Machine in 1972 and was bassist and singer of the band Bourbon Family.
 Moreover, he played with the Orpheus Band of Schlagersinger Costa Cordalis until 1976.
 Though media- and stage-appearance got more and more, the crucial breakthrough would not succeed.